xchmiao/personal_website/content/posts/dp_1.md

 - The **goal**: find all unique combinations that sum to `target`
   - Hence, the value is the list of combinations that sum to an `intermediate target` (less than `target`)

 ### State Transition

+After defining the state, now let's think about how to decompose the problem into smaller subproblems, i.e. how to transition from one state to another.

+The way to think about this is to consider the **constraints** and **goal** again.
+For each state, we typically need to make a decision:

+1. **For each element in the input:**
+   - Should we include it in our solution?
+   - If yes, how does it affect our constraints and bring us closer to the goal?

+3. **The transition usually follows this pattern:**
+   - Take the element: `dp[current_state] = combine(dp[previous_state], current_element)`
+   - Skip the element: `dp[current_state] = dp[previous_state]`
+   - Choose the better/desired outcome between these options

 ### State Initialization